Handley Page H.P.54 Harrow: Background

 The H.P.
 54 Harrow was the production version of the earlier Handley Page H.P.51 design, itself a monoplane conversion of the three-engined Handley Page H.P.43 biplane.
 The two monoplanes were designed by Dr. Gustav Lachmann.
-The aviation author C. H. Barnes observes that, despite rumours to the contrary, the development of the Harrow had nothing to do with Specification B.9/32, for a specialist medium bomber; several features of the aircraft, such as its fixed undercarriage and general construction, were incompatible with the requirements laid out.
-Instead, the aircraft had been developed for the Air Ministry Specification C.26/31, which sought a new bomber-transport aircraft.
+The aviation author C. H. Barnes observes that, despite rumours to the contrary, the development of the Harrow had nothing to do with Air Ministry Specification B.9/32, for a specialist medium bomber; several features of the aircraft, such as its fixed undercarriage and general construction, were incompatible with the requirements laid out.
+Instead, the aircraft had been developed for the Specification C.26/31, which sought a new bomber-transport aircraft.
 Handley Page had intended to offer the preceding H.P.51, before opting for the H.P.54 at the last minute as it was viewed as a superior offering to fulfil the requirement.

 Recognising that production of existing bombers, such as the Armstrong Whitworth Whitley, or upcoming projects be reasonably accelerated, the Air Ministry came to recognise that additional types of aircraft would have to be procured if it was to keep pace with political pressures to equip the Royal Air Force, which was undergoing a period of rapid expansion and modernisation, including the growth of its bomber force, as the situation in Europe deteriorated.
 In June 1935, Specification B.29/35 was written around the Harrow as a 'stop-gap'; it was directed to be suitable for rapid production despite its performance not being equal to front-line peers.
 The use of the aircraft as bomber was emphasised by B.29/35 over that of its transport capability, although this was retained as a secondary role.

 To fulfil the specification, which sought the Harrow as a heavy bomber, the design had to be reworked, largely in terms of its structure.
 Several new features were introduced, including variable-pitch propellers, steam boilers to heat the cabin and hydraulically-powered turrets.
 Modern construction methods drawn from studies of American automotive factories were adopted, which included a sub-assembly flow system and priority being placed on a high standard of practical training.
 On 14 August 1936, months before the first Harrow flew, the Air Ministry opted to place a production order for one hundred aircraft.
 The Fleet Air Arm also placed its own order for another hundred but Handley Page found that it lacked the production capacity to supply them.
 Quantity production of the Harrow commenced shortly after production of the Handley Page Heyford biplane came to an end.